Favio Orsi: Career

 On 10 April 2022, Orsi and Gómez were appointed managers of Primera División side Godoy Cruz, in the place of Diego Flores.
 The duo left on a mutual agreement on 28 October.

 On 3 July 2023, Orsi and Gómez were named in charge of Atlético Tucumán also in the top tier.
 Both resigned on 19 February 2024, and took over fellow league team Platense ten days later.

 Despite leading Platense to the 2025 Apertura title, Orsi and Gómez resigned on 11 June 2025.
+On 19 December, the duo were named managers of Newell's Old Boys for the upcoming season, but both were sacked on 21 February 2026.